jbrowning96/jbrowning96.github.io/index.md

 Hello and welcome to my portfolio and blog!
 I am a graduate student at the University of North Texas currently working with [Jackson Morrow](https://sites.google.com/site/jacksonsalvatoremorrow/home?authuser=0).

 Currently, I am learning all one can learn about elliptic curves and my primary interests lie in the subfields of number theory and arithmetic geometry.
-Secondarily I am interested in physical and stochastic modelling, with my current projects focusing on climate modelling.
+Secondarily I am interested in physical and stochastic modelling.

 Here you will find links to all of my current projects, my notes, and my ramblings, which all currently serve as a time capsule for my learning journey throughout graduate school.